 As the total percentage of buildings converted to green roofs increases, the total runoff reductions increase among the scenarios.
 Also, intensive green roof scenarios have higher storage capacity and are therefore able to reduce total annual runoff values more effectively that the extensive green roofs.
 The simulated runoff reductions are 10-15% for extensive green roofs and 20-25% for intensive green roofs.
 While these reductions may appear moderate, note that only approximately 10% of the watershed areas were converted from building rooftops to green roofs in the 100% scenarios.
 This forms a realistic upper bound on the runoff reductions that would be feasible within these four watersheds by employing green roofs alone as a stormwater management tool.

-Note that the 75% and 100% extensive green roof simulations for Pipers Creek appear to be anomalous outliers.
-These simulations give runoff reductions that are less than the 50% scenarios, which is counterintuitive, and the runoff simulations for the 100% green roof scenarios even stretch above the baseline (0%) simulations.
+While our hypothesis regarding green roofs reducing runoff was confirmed, some simulation results are surprising.
+For example, the 75% and 100% extensive green roof simulations for Pipers Creek appear to be anomalous outliers.
+These simulations produce runoff reductions that are less than the 50% scenarios, which is counterintuitive, and the runoff simulations for the 100% green roof scenarios even stretch above the baseline (0%) simulations.
 One reason for these anomalous results may be due to the improper characterization of flow in Pipers Creek using calibration parameters from Taylor Creek.
 Alternatively, the presence and function of storm drains and sewer networks were not included within the model, nor in any of the models used in this study, and this lack of realism may have contributed to these anomalous results.
 Therefore, these model results should be viewed with caution, and further work should be done to evaluate and amend these inconsistencies.

 3.3.
 Hydrologic discharge reductions impacted by rainfall amounts

 Figure 8 shows the annual runoff reductions achieved by the 100% green roof scenarios for all four watersheds and for extensive (filled circles) and intensive (unfilled circles) green roofs plotted against total annual precipitation (mm).
 Intensive green roofs have larger storage capacity and therefore cause greater annual runoff reductions compared with extensive green roofs.
-Also, all runoff reductions exhibit an increasing trend with annual precipitation, as shown by the linear regression lines in Figure 7.
+Also, all runoff reductions exhibit an increasing trend with annual precipitation (Figure 7).
 These trends are slightly more pronounced in the extensive green roof scenarios compared with the intensive green roofs, but overall, they indicate that wetter years decrease the annual effectiveness of green roofs.
 The green roofs simply become saturated more often throughout the year and cannot retain water beyond their capacity.

 4. Conclusions